DilanGoodwin/LearningCoding/Scala/UniversityWork/week01/src/ReadME.md

 # Week 1: Basic Programs & Formatting Output

 All programs within this section will be named after the title of their relevant section section, making it easier to locare programs later down the line.
 All code provided for me by the university will also be given under the relevant headers however, any changes that are made by me will only be within the programs themselves.
+<br/><br/>
+It is recommended that you use an IDE like Eclipse when creating & running this code as it is the official Scala IDE but if you would like something like Visual Studio Code or InteliJ could be used however, later down the line some tinkering may need to be done to the development environment to make the program work.
 ## 1. Priting Output & Escape Sequences
 Simply get Scala to display something to the terminal.
 ```